The Enchantments: Conservation

-The Forest Service has banned dogs in the area, which has allowed the population of mountain goats and ptarmigan to recover.

 In 2016, Chelan County and the Washington State Department of Ecology had proposed the Icicle Strategy plan to resolve the shortage of water supply that threatened irrigation, fish habitat and passage, and tribal and non-tribal fisheries in the Icicle Creek subbasin region.
 The purpose of the plan was to improve stream flow and water availability into the subbasin that previously relied heavily on the tight stream of Icicle Creek.

 Particularly during seasons of drought, Icicle Creek would often fail to meet minimum adopted levels.
 In 2018, the plan was approved by the Washington State Department of Ecology.
 The Icicle Strategy directly impacted seven subbasin lake reservoirs in The Enchantments, optimizing, modernizing and automating the outlet works and gate infrastructures.
 It also restored the dam infrastructure at Eightmile Lake, also in The Enchantments, permitting higher levels of water storage.
 Although there were concerns for flooding in and around the areas surrounding each lake and the possibility of damaging trails and vegetation, the positive impacts outweighed the risks; habitat protection, fish passage, fish screening and water conservation efficiencies.